YosiKimhi/Crude-Monte-Carlo-CMC-/README.md

 # Crude-Monte-Carlo--CMC
-Software implementation in Python that enables the evaluation of the reliability of a network by using Crude Monte Carlo (CMC)
+Software implementation in Python that evaluate of the reliability of a network by using Crude Monte Carlo (CMC)

 # How to run